michaelhollinger/The-A-B-C-Calculator/README.md

 # The-A-B-C-Calculator
-A solution to Dr. Arup Guha's "A-B-C Calculator" assignment for Computer Science II at UCF.
+A solution to Dr. Arup Guha's "A-B-C Calculator" assignment for a DSA course.